Terrence Toliver

-Terrence Lee Toliver (born May 7, 1988) is a former American football wide receiver.
-In 2011, he was signed as an undrafted free agent by the Houston Texans and later played for the Detroit Lions that year.
+Terrence Lee Toliver (born May 7, 1988) is an American former professional football player who was a wide receiver in the Canadian Football League (NFL).
+In 2011, he was signed as an undrafted free agent by the Houston Texans of the National Football League (NFL) and later played for the Detroit Lions that year.
 He played college football for the LSU Tigers.
 He was LSU's leading receiver in 2010 and was selected as the offensive most valuable player in the 2011 Cotton Bowl Classic.
 In 53 games at LSU, Toliver totaled 126 catches for 1,820 yards.

-Early years
+Early life

 Toliver attended Hempstead High School in Hempstead, Texas.
 He had 44 receptions for 869 yards and six touchdowns as a senior and 50 receptions for 785 yards and 11 touchdowns as a junior.

 Toliver was rated the number one wide receiver in the nation by Scout.com and ESPN.com.
 He committed to LSU in February 2007.